I do not receive e-mail sendouts

 IP adresses for our mailservers:

-Use a neutral e-mail adress as sender: In some cases this is a solution.
-Instead of using a company specific e-mail adress (for example email@example.com) you can use an adress provided by Netigate.
-For example send your surveys from firstname.lastname@example.org.
+Use a neutral e-mail address as sender: In some cases this is a solution.
+Instead of using a company specific e-mail address (for example email@example.com) you can use an address provided by Netigate.
+For example, send your surveys from firstname.lastname@example.org.
 This will higher the chances that the e-mail will be allowed through incoming e-mail filters since we do not masquerade as anything (spoofing).

 You are welcome to use email@example.com or firstname.lastname@example.org for your sendout.
 You will not be able to receive any out-of-office replies or answer-emails to this e-mail since it will end up in a no-reply environment.